Your Browser Is No Longer Supported. Please use an alternative browser to improve your experience and security.

 1. Relieving back and spine pain

 For upper back pain, Sunbeam Renue heating pads wrap your neck and shoulders and adjust to fit for direct relief from discomfort.
-For lower back pain relief, try the Sunbeam Contoured Heating Pad, which molds to the shape of your lower back.
+For lower back pain relief, try the Sunbeam® Heated Back Wrap, which molds to the shape of your lower back.
 Or try Sunbeam GoHeat Patches: these pain relief patches gently adhere to painful areas of your back, and heat up via a portable battery pack, relieving pain as you go about your day.
-The Sunbeam Shiatsu Heating and Massage Pad can also provide pain relief, plus soothing massage to ease your back pain.

 2. Treating joint pain